 Note that this is a non-exhaustive list and exclusion does not signify an org is not notable.

 Note that inclusion in this list does not suggest any acknowledgement from ESI of its authority, works or official capacity.

-The Africa Electronic Sport Association (AESA) was set up as an independent non-profit organisation to reduce the barriers of entry of esports for young and especially underprivileged people.
+The Africa Electronic Sport Association (AESA) was set up as an independent non-profit organisation to reduce esports entry barriers for young and underprivileged people.
 The AESA has designed a short educational course for parents and caregivers, which provides an overview of the risks and benefits that online gaming has for children, and what strategies there are to keep children safe when they are playing online.